rohan843/isc2-cc-cert-notes/README.md

 **Regulations and Laws**: These are imposed by national, regional and local governments.
 E.g., GDPR, HIPPA, etc. Organizations in multiple jurisdictions must comply with the most restrictive laws.

 **Standards**: These cover a broad range of issues and ideas.
 These are well accepted in an industry.
 Some examples of organizations that create standards are: ISO, NIST, IETF.

+### Risk Identification

+Risk identification is a recurring process that involves identifying different possible risks, characterizing them and estimating their potential for disrupting the organization.
+This is done with the prior knowledge of the organization, its situation and its strategic, tactical and operational plans.

+Risk must be identified to be communicated clearly.

+All employees are responsible for identifying risks.

+Security professionals assist in the risk identification process, focussing on process, control, monitoring or incidence response and recovery.